Sckathach/subspace-rerouting/paper/main.typ

 Direction-based analysis has emerged as a particularly fruitful approach, building on the hypothesisthat language models encode certain features as linear directions in their embedding space @elhage_superposition_2022 @park_linear_2024 @marks_geometry_2024.
 While @engels_language_2024 showed this linearity assumption isn't universal, work by @arditi_refusal_2024 and @ball_understanding_2024 confirmed its validity for safety-related behaviors, demonstrating that harmful and harmless activations oftenseparate along single directions.
 These directions can be manipulated during inference through activation steering @panickssery_steering_2024 @wang_trojan_2024.

-Beyond component and vector analysis, top-down approaches have revealed how LLMs processpotentially harmful instructions. @zou_representation_2023 demonstrated the models' ability to distinguish harmful inputsdespite jailbreak attempts, while @lee_mechanistic_2024 analyzed the DPO alignment algorithm's - direct preference optimization @rafailov_direct_2024 - handling of toxicity,and found that the harmful knowledge was still inside the model, thus allowing attackers to retrieve it. @zhou_alignment_2024 further showed that safety-related features can be tracked from the earliest layers of the model,building on the logit lens methodology @logit_lens_2020.
+Beyond component and vector analysis, top-down approaches have revealed how LLMs processpotentially harmful instructions. @zou_representation_2023 demonstrated the models' ability to distinguish harmful inputsdespite jailbreak attempts, while @lee_mechanistic_2024 analysed the DPO alignment algorithm's - direct preference optimisation @rafailov_direct_2024 - handling of toxicity,and found that the harmful knowledge was still inside the model, thus allowing attackers to retrieve it. @zhou_alignment_2024 further showed that safety-related features can be tracked from the earliest layers of the model, building on the logit lens methodology @logit_lens_2020.

 While these approaches have provided valuable insights, they primarily rely on linear relationshipsor isolated components.
 To address this issue, recent work has explored non-linear analysis through Sparse Auto-encoders @cunningham_sparse_2023 @marks_sparse_2024, offering promising directions for decoding complex neural representations.
 This method has already been used to steer the model toward harmful generation @obrien_steering_2024, highlighting its potential.